monoscope-tech/apitoolkit-landing/compare/newrelic/index.md

 ---
 date: 2024-17-07
-title: APItoolkit vs New Relic
+title: monoscope vs New Relic
 description: There are many monitoring and observability platforms in the market today, each with its unique offerings.
-Here’s what APItoolkit does better and offers differently compared to New Relic.
+Here’s what monoscope does better and offers differently compared to New Relic.
 ogImage: https://raw.githubusercontent.com/apitoolkit/.github/main/images/compare-og.png
 ---